ablwr/my-recurse-center-syllabus/README.md

 ## ffmpeg!

-FFmpeg has been coming up a lot in conversation, with a lot of people working on different things.
+- FFmpeg has been coming up a lot in conversation, with a lot of people working on different things.
 Someone told me about [this book](https://www.amazon.com/FFmpeg-Basics-Multimedia-handling-encoder/dp/1479327832) which is like the best thing ever.
 I'm ready to start a graduate level program and teach only this book.
 So many example commands and a visual representation of what they do.

-I need to follow advice that Misty De Meo was given and passed along via Mastodon, which is "hacking around some stuff in FFmpeg's encoder to see what happens"
+- I need to follow advice that Misty De Meo was given and passed along via Mastodon, which is "hacking around some stuff in FFmpeg's encoder to see what happens"
+- Misty's Sega FILM demuxer is in ffmpeg now [github](https://github.com/FFmpeg/FFmpeg/commit/187ff5a10864f16b7872eca722e844e8f04ec57b) and I'm #fangirling

 ## Open or non-open codecs, standards: